Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 This logs all file access to removable storage regardless of SACL settings.
 You may want to enable to track employees exfiltrating data via USB storage.

-Volume: Depends on how much removable storage is used.
+Volume: `Depends on how much removable storage is used`

 Default settings: `No Auditing`